rhymu8354/SQLiteAbstractions/README.md

 ## Usage

-The `ClusterMemberStore::SQLiteDatabase` class an implementation of the `ClusterMemberStore::Database` pure abstract interface class.
+The `DatabaseAbstractions::SQLiteDatabase` class an implementation of the `DatabaseAbstractions::Database` pure abstract interface class.
 It adapts the interface to fit an SQLite database.
 The `Open` method opens a database connection.
 From then on, method calls to the object are translated into database queries, and the database engine handles persisting the actual data.